-(2) Except for a city-initiated zoning map amendment, when a rezoning application is not filed by the owner of the subject parcel of land no zoning

-(2-3) No application for reclassification of property will be accepted until it is complete.
+- (2) Except for a city-initiated zoning map amendment, when a rezoning application is not filed by the owner of the subject parcel of land no zoning map amendment that down-zones property shall be initiated nor is it enforceable without the written consent of all property owners whose property is the subject of the down-zoning amendment. - (2-3) No application for reclassification of property will be accepted until it is complete.
 A decision by the Planning Director or his or her designee that an application is incomplete may be appealed to the Planning Commission.
 A decision by the Planning Commission that an application is incomplete may be appealed to the City Council.